MahdyZ7/Perplexity_cdm_copilot/README.md

-# PERPLIXITY COMAND LINE HELPER
+# AI COMAND LINE HELPER

 ## Introduction
 ------------
-This project provides a command-line interface (CLI) to interact with the [Perplexity](https://perplexityapi.com/) API.
+This project provides a command-line interface (CLI) to interact with the [OpenAi](https://openai.com) [Perplexity](https://perplexityapi.com/) API.
 It allows users to receive responses to questions or engage in a chat session with the AI model.

 You will need to sign up for an API key to use this tool.